source-solutions/windows-tools/Ym2Mym1.008/README.md

 <p id=chapter>YM Files</p>

 <div class="article">
-The YM file format was originally designed by Arnaud Carré as a way to record Atari ST musics to make them replayable on a PC.
+The YM file format was originally designed by Arnaud CarrÃ© as a way to record Atari ST musics to make them replayable on a PC.
 <br>
 <br>
 Technically a YM file is simply a register dump of the music: A program captured 50 times per second the content of the values sent to the YM chip.